NOTE: Version 2.0.0

 case "canceled":

-// your application requires when a customer cancels.
+// requires when a customer cancels.

 break;